VirSanghavi/ML-celebrity-lookalike-scanner/README.md

-# 🎭 Celebrity Lookalike Scanner
+# 🎭 Machine Learning Celebrity Lookalike Scanner

 **Find out which celebrity you resemble — in real time!**
 This is a sleek AI-powered web app that uses a custom [Google Teachable Machine](https://teachablemachine.withgoogle.com/) image model to compare your live webcam feed with a set of celebrity faces.